-If you don’t already have your own rod, the best thing to do is to go into your local tackle shop (if you have one) and actually speak to the staff about where you’re going and what type of fishing you’re going to be doing, to allow them to advise you as best they can.
+If you don’t already have your own rod, the best thing to do is to go into your local tackle shop.
+Actually speak to the staff about where you’re going and what type of fishing you’re going to be doing.
+And allow them to advise you as best they can.

-The main things you need to bear in mind are how heavy the rod is, how much bend it has and how sturdy it is.
+The main things you need to bear in mind are how heavy the rod is.
+As well as how much bend it has and how sturdy it is.

 (If you’re going to be fishing here in the UK, you’ll need a rod licence.
 These can be bought from gov.uk and are available both long-term and short-term, so you could just buy one for the week/weekend that you’ll be away for.
 If you’re fishing outside of the UK, be sure to see if you’ll need a licence to fish there.)

 Wherever you’re going to be fishing, it pays to be prepared for the elements.
 It goes without saying that here in the UK, the weather can change at the drop of a hat and the same applies elsewhere.